Hodotermes: Breeding

 Some three to five days after the first major rains, swarms of flying termites, alates (winged reproductives) emerge from their underground nests during summer evenings.
 When sufficiently distant from the parent nest, they land, shrug off their wings, and scout about for a mate.
 The pair then excavates a burrow to start a new colony.
 A week after swarming, the female lays her first eggs, which are tended by the couple, a task soon taken over by the maturing workers.
 After some four months, the nest is sufficiently developed to send foraging workers to the surface.
 For the next few years, most of the eggs develop into workers and a small number of soldiers.
 When the nest is sufficiently large, winged reproductives again develop.

 Predators

-Harvester termites in general form the main component in the diet of the diurnal bat-eared fox in east and southern Africa.
+Harvester termites in general form a major component in the diet of the diurnal bat-eared fox in east and southern Africa.
 For this unusual diet, these foxes have 48 small teeth compared to the 42 teeth of all other dogs.
 They also have large ears to hear the insects in their underground chambers, before they are dug up.
 Though the aardwolf is a specialized predator of certain Trinervitermes, they may assume a partially diurnal habit in winter to obtain harvester termites.
 The worker castes present the dominant, and seasonally the exclusive food item of some Chondrodactylus, Pachydactylus and Ptenopus gecko species.
 Ptenopus females especially, seem to gorge on nocturnal foraging congregations in spring to supplement their vitellogenic requirements.